River Lights: Construction

 Design and fabrication of the sculptures was underway by December 2014.
+Installation was done by a team of volunteers that included members of a local electrical union.
 The sculptures were unveiled in a special lighting ceremony celebrating South Bend's 150th anniversary that took place on May 22, 2015.
+The opening of the ceremony included performances by the Pokagon band of Potawatomi, a special community choir assembled for the SB150 celebrations, and a speech by Pete Buttigieg.
+The ceremony began at 9:30 P.M.

 Between design and construction, total cost for the entire light project was roughly $750,000.
 An additional $150,000 of funding came from the city's budget for the 150th anniversary celebration.
 Other contributions by local residents and businesses including monetary donations, discounts, and reduced-price labor aided the financing as well.
 Estimated maintenance costs were projected at $5,000 per year.

 Seitz Park renovations

 Renovation of Seitz Park for the University of Notre Dame's hydroelectric plant project necessitated the take-down and storage of parts of the installation.
-These parts were restored for the reopening of the park in 2025.
+These parts were restored for the reopening of the park on July 17, 2025.